-The Cincinnati Bengals (4-5) and Baltimore Ravens (6-3) will face off on Thursday Night Football to kick off NFL Week 10 tonight at 8:15 p.m.
-ET from M&T Bank Stadium in Baltimore.
-The game will be broadcast exclusively on Prime Video.
+The Cincinnati Bengals (4-5) and Baltimore Ravens (6-3) kick off NFL Week 10 tonight on Thursday Night Football at 8:15 p.m.
+ET from M&T Bank Stadium in Baltimore live on Prime Video.

-The Ravens are favored 6 points over the Bengals (Ravens -6) with the over/under game total set at 53 points.
-Baltimore is -258 on the moneyline and Cincinnati is +210.
+The Ravens are 6-point favorites over the Bengals (Ravens -6) with the game total set at over/under 52.5 points.
+Baltimore is -280 on the moneyline to win outright, while Cincinnati is +230 to pull off the upset.

 The Bengals won 41-24 over the Raiders last week.
-Joe Burrow threw 5 more touchdowns and is playing great this season despite his team’s early struggles.
+Joe Burrow threw 5 more touchdowns and has 20 touchdowns and 4 interceptions this season despite his team’s early struggles.
 The Ravens won 41-10 over the Browns.
-Lamar Jackson has a staggering 20 touchdowns to 2 interceptions in 9 games this season.
+Lamar Jackson has a staggering 20 touchdowns to 2 interceptions in 9 games this season and is playing at an MVP-like level again.

-Let's get into my Bengals vs. Ravens prediction and my NFL picks and predictions for Thursday Night Football.
+Let's get into my Bengals vs. Ravens predictions and my NFL picks for Thursday Night Football.

 I project this spread as Ravens -6.5, so I'm passing on betting either side of this game's spread.